R505: the Flying Cloud

 "Yu lusim, yu gat laip."

-"Formidable!" said the Frenchman after their assailants had fled.
+"Formidable!"
+Pierre exclaimed after their assailants had fled.
 "This man should have been an athlete!"

 "We found several records of what might have been our mystery airship," reported Sarah after everyone was back at the ship.
-"She was a German packet, LZ-137.
-Their last visit was three weeks ago.
-They left unexpectedly, without filing for clearance, but for some reason the governor didn’t file a protest.
-And it appears that the Wolkenflieger was here as well."
+"She was a German packet, the L-137.
+Their last visit took place three weeks ago.
+They left unexpectedly, without filing for clearance, but for some reason the governor didn't file a protest.
+And it appears that the Wolkenflieger was here a short time earlier."

 "This ship?" asked MacKiernan.

-"LZ-505," said Sarah.
+"L-505," said Sarah.
 "The same number she had when we took her.
-She visited seven weeks ago -- three weeks before she appeared at our island."
+She visited this port seven weeks ago -- three weeks before she appeared at our island."

 All eyes turned to Iwamoto.
 "Do you recall this visit?" asked Everett.